pythonitalia/code-of-conducts/online/english.md

 - Telegram: in the list of the member of the group you can identify the admins by looking if they have an __admin__ badge on the right.

-[TODO: YouTube: email?
-Other channels?]

 We expect all the users to follow these rules on any online presence of Python Italia

-Shall you need a personal private conversation with the admin, please contact one of the following people:
+Shall you need a personal private conversation with the admin or you can't find the right contacts for a specific online presence of Python Italia, please contact one of the following people:

 Francesca Zerlotti [mailto:francesca@python.it](francesca@python.it)